EatWithSage/eatwithsage/replit.md

   - ✅ Ready for GitHub push and Vercel deployment
 - **Sage Branding Status**: ✅ Fully active in preview and production build ready
 - **Vercel Deployment**: Updated dist/ folder contains new CSS with compiled Sage brand hex values
-- **Files for Deployment**: dist/assets/index-WlMHDKEb.css and dist/assets/index-EGi9V1e7.js
+- **Files for Deployment**: dist/assets/index-WlMHDKEb.css and dist/assets/index-BfcLQmut.js
 - **GitHub Push**: Ready with fixed files - user can run git commands to deploy
 - **Request Demo Button**: Fixed to smoothly scroll to "See Sage In Action" section
-- **Navigation Dropdown**: Fixed Industries dropdown with Sage brand colors and white background
+- **Navigation Dropdown**: Fixed Industries dropdown with proper positioning to prevent navigation shifting when opened
 - **Logo Design**: Updated with new uploaded logo file featuring stylized sage plant with "Sage" text on cream background, sized at 128px x 128px
 - **Navigation Background**: Changed to cream-50 background matching logo's beige color with subtle shadow
 - **Smart Navigation**: Fixed header that hides when scrolling down and shows when scrolling up or near top